uber/react-vis/docs/markdown/rect-series.md

 ```

 The main difference with bar series is that it has x0 and y0 properties.

-If any of these is omitted, the default value would be 0.
-x and x0, and y and y0 respectively are interchangeable - x doesn't have to be less than or greater than x0; and y doesn't have to be less than or greater than y0.
-The width of the rectangle will correspond to the difference in the position of x and x0 on the x scale.
-Likewise, its height will be the difference between the position of y and y0 on the y scale.
+### For HorizontalRectSeries:

 #### x (optional)
 Type: `string|number|date`
 Default: 0
-The value used to compute the x position of one side of the rectangle.
+The value used to compute the x position of _either_ side of the rectangle.

 #### x0 (optional)
 Type: `string|number|date`